bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateProvider_Type1.png

-Select from the drop-down a type of the provider you are aimed to create.
+Select from the drop-down list a type of the provider you are aimed to create.
 The following options are available:

  - Elasticsearch;